-Scaling Mode Explanation Example image Fill screen Fills the screen to the screen size defined in the Screen Size menu, while respecting the original aspect ratio.
-For more info on adjusting the Screen Size menu, see "Warping - Screen Size", page 87.
+Scaling Mode Explanation Example image 1 Fill aspect Default scaling mode.
+Stretches the image to the native resolution of the DMD, while respecting the original aspect ratio.
+1:1 An exact rendering of the source signal, which may be smaller than the native resolution Fill screen Fills the screen to the screen size defined in the Screen Size menu, while respecting the original aspect ratio.
+For more info on adjusting the Screen Size menu, see "Warping - Screen Size", page 86.
 Stretch This mode stretches the image to the screen size defined in the Screen Size menu, while ignoring the original aspect ratio.
-For more info on adjusting the Screen Size menu, see "Warping - Screen Size", page 87.
+For more info on adjusting the Screen Size menu, see "Warping - Screen Size", page 86.